 Miller: How or why was this play selected for production?

 Colman: I was stuck on selecting a script for this project for quite a while.
-A good friend of mine introduced me to Sylvia, and it was a no-brainer from there.
+A good friend of mine introduced me to “Sylvia,” and it was a no-brainer from there.
 It stresses simplicity in set and technical aspects, and focuses on the characters.
 It's very surreal, but at the same time familiar to a wide audience.
 The themes are universal, and a broad spectrum of people will find great enjoyment, and even a bit of food for thought as they watch the story unfold.
 Challenging, yet simple.

 Miller: I understand that in this play, one character is a dog played by a human.
 Is that correct?
 Can you talk a little about the dynamics of asking an actor to play an animal?
 How does that affect the narrative?

 Colman: That is absolutely correct.
 Drue Malcolm is in the role of Sylvia, and she fits it wonderfully.
 As most dog owners will tell you, dogs have very distinct personalities from one another, just like us humans.
-We describe them and their actions using human terms and emotions; smiling, sad, excited... they're not terribly different from us, in that aspect.
+We describe them and their actions using human terms and emotions: smiling, sad, excited … they're not terribly different from us in that aspect.
 An actor has to know how to portray all these emotions, and viewing them from the perspective of a dog is a very challenging part of this script.
 Drue is doing an exemplary job of it.
 However, do not expect someone in a dog costume (this has been asked of me far more than once already).
-The physicality is what gives her 'dogness'.
-Movements, tempo, and facial expressions are what key people into her particular narrative in this show, as opposed to the lines she has.
+The physicality is what gives her “dogness.”
+Movements, tempo and facial expressions are what key people into her particular narrative in this show, as opposed to the lines she has.

 Miller: Do you have anything else you would like to tell students about Sylvia?

 Colman: You will enjoy yourself.
-This is a beautiful, simple, and heartwarming script that is watchable and entertaining.
+This is a beautiful, simple and heartwarming script that is watchable and entertaining.
 At the same time, it has a lot to say about how we feel about each other as human beings, and how much we hide from each other.
 As simple as the script seems on the surface, the cast and I are discovering new ideas and themes every day of rehearsal.
 Simplicity often belies depth, but you're not being hit over the head with it.
 The trip to Minneapolis is a long one, yes, but it will be entirely worth it.
 That, I can promise you.
 Also, it will be free of charge, although we will be taking non-perishable food donations for students in need.

-There are four showings of Sylvia: Thursday September 10 at 7 pm, Friday September 11 at 7 pm, Saturday September 12 at 2 pm, and Saturday September 12 at 7 pm.
-All showings are at the Stagedoor Theater, Whitney Fine Arts Center, MCTC and Metro Minneapolis Campus at 1424 Yale Place.
+There are four showings of Sylvia: Thursday, September 10 at 7 p.m., Friday, September 11 at 7 p.m., Saturday, September 12 at 2 p.m., and Saturday, September 12 at 7 p.m.
+All showings are at the Stagedoor Theater in the Whitney Fine Arts Center on the MCTC Campus in Minneapolis.

+Photos, Captions, and Credit

+Photo file one: Sylvia 1

+Caption: Drue Malcom (left) and Kurt Rooney (right) practicing their roles as Sylvia and Greg.

+Photo credit: Kevin Miller

+Photo file two: Sylvia 2

+Caption: Malcom (left) rehearsing as Sylvia, who has just spotted a cat.
+Rooney (right), playing Greg, looks on.

+Photo credit: Kevin Miller